 Nanobiology lab is selected to lead an inter-institutional grant to study the sero-prevalence of human pathogens in Karnataka

-How do events taking place at the level of single molecule translate to biologically significant phenomena?
+How do random events at the single-molecule and single cell level translate into biologically significant phenomena?

 Our research is borne out of the need to alleviate the huge burden of infectious disease driving public health challenges.
-We also derive inspiration from the quintessential nanofactories a.k. a. microbes for how things work in the nano-regime.
+We also derive inspiration from the quintessential nanofactories a.k. a. microorganisms and biomolecular complexes for how things work in the nano-regime.

 H Chhajer and R Roy, "Rationalised experiment design for parameter estimation with sensitivity clustering" Scientific Reports (2024)